snez17/discrete-optimization-tasks/README.md

 2. "Mapping culture and district" (April 2023)

-   There I`ve written a Python script that replaced Excel and optimized work task.
+   There I`ve written a Python script that replaced Excel and optimized a project work.

 2. "Project Python Mitrovich" (March 2023)